Hugh-Kumbi/Cybersecurity-Portfolio/README.md

 | [IDS & SIEM](https://github.com/Hugh-Kumbi/LABURL)  | `Intrusion Detection System (IDS): Suricata`, `Security Information and Event Management (SIEM): Chronicle`, `Splunk` |
 | [Automation with Python](https://github.com/Hugh-Kumbi/LABURL) | `Computer Programming`, `Python Programming`, `Coding`, `PEP 8 Style Guide` |

+## Cybersecurity Portfolio

+**Description:** This comprehensive portfolio showcases a range of cybersecurity projects developed for simulated clients.
+The projects encompass various aspects of cybersecurity, including frameworks, audits, threat detection, and incident response.

+**Key Components:**

+1. **NIST Frameworks and Audits:** Implementation of the National Institute of Standards and Technology (NIST) cybersecurity frameworks to establish robust security controls and conduct thorough audits.

+2. **Linux and SQL Proficiency:** Utilization of Linux environments and SQL databases to manage and analyze security-related data effectively.

+3. **Asset, Threat, and Vulnerability Management:** Identification and management of assets, assessment of potential threats, and evaluation of vulnerabilities to mitigate risks.

+4. **Detection and Incident Response:** Deployment of tools like Wireshark and tcpdump for network analysis, and implementation of Intrusion Detection Systems (IDS) such as Suricata.
+Development of incident response strategies, including escalation procedures.

+5. **Security Information and Event Management (SIEM):** Integration with SIEM platforms like Splunk and Chronicle to monitor and analyze security events in real-time.

+6. **Python Automation:** Development of Python scripts to automate repetitive tasks, enhancing efficiency in security operations.

+**Objective:** The primary goal of this portfolio is to demonstrate a holistic understanding of cybersecurity principles and the practical application of various tools and methodologies to protect digital assets.

 ## Tools ⚙️
 - Google Workspace (Drive, Docs, Sheets, Slides)
 - Markdown Language